peterkhe1999/CheatSheet/OSEP/README.md

 ## Kerberos on Linux

 Kerberos can also be used on Linux networks using Linux-specific Key Distribution Center servers.

-Alternatively, Linux clients can authenticate to Active Directory servers via Kerberos as a Windows machine would.
+Linux clients can authenticate to Active Directory servers via Kerberos as a Windows machine would.

 E.g., The linuxvictim lab machine is domain joined to `corp1.com`.
-Active Directory users can log in to the linuxvictim machine with their Active Directory credentials.

 To use Kerberos, the administrator can log in to the system using their AD credentials and then request Kerberos tickets.